Abhaypra/Image_Caption_Detection/README.md

-# 🖼️ Image Caption Detection using CLIP
+# 🖼️ Insight Lens using CLIP

-Unlock intelligent image understanding with **Image Caption Detection using CLIP** – a visually rich and AI-powered web app built using **Streamlit**, **OpenAI's CLIP model**, and **PyTorch**.
+Unlock intelligent image understanding with **Insight Lens using CLIP** – a visually rich and AI-powered web app built using **Streamlit**, **OpenAI's CLIP model**, and **PyTorch**.
 Upload an image and discover the best-matching captions from a large set of creative descriptions.

 ## 🚀 Live Demo